Ex-Nazi camp secretary, 96, flees instead of facing 11K counts in her murder trial - NewsBreak

 “Apparently, that’s not exactly the case,” he said.

 “If she is healthy enough to flee, she is healthy enough to be incarcerated,” Zuroff told The Associated Press.
-Her flight, he added, “should also affect the punishment.”Woman who survived Spanish flu, world war succumbs to COVID
+Her flight, he added, “should also affect the punishment.”Resolution filed to make Bible ‘official book of Texas’

 The case against Furchner relies on German legal precedent established in cases over the past decade that anyone who helped Nazi death camps and concentration camps function can be prosecuted as an accessory to the murders committed there, even without evidence of participation in a specific crime.